 In practice, divorces can take longer, depending on the complexities of the case and the civility of the parties.
 Most divorces end in settlement, which means the parties have to come together and agree on how to resolve the case.
 The parties are the driving force behind the divorce: if they can agree on how to resolve the case, the divorce can be completed fairly quickly; if they cannot agree, the case will be dragged out.

 Every case is unique, which means it is difficult to pinpoint how long a divorce will take.
 The issues that must typically be determined in a divorce are child custody, child support, parenting time, spousal support and property settlement.
 There will be a variety of court intervention to assist the parties in resolving these issues, such as friend of the court interviews and recommendations, motions, settlement conferences, status conferences, mediation, arbitration, etc. If the parties cannot resolve these issues, they will go to trial, where the Judge will determine the outstanding issues.

-To get a better idea of how long your divorce will likely take, you will want to speak to an attorney about your particular situation and facts.
-While an attorney cannot give you a guaranteed timeline of events, he/she can at least tell you what you can expect given your set of facts.
+To get a better idea of how long your divorce will likely take, you will want to speak to a divorce attorney about your particular situation and facts.
+While an attorney cannot give you a guaranteed timeline of events, s/he can at least tell you what you can expect given your set of facts.

 For more information about divorce and family law, or to retain HermizLaw, PLC, please call us at 248-825-8042.